Chicago and North Western Railway: 1859 to 1968

 Changing traffic patterns and competition with automobiles and trucking disrupted the railroad's profitability by mid-20th century.
-After nine years in bankruptcy, the C. & N. W. was reorganized in 1944.
+After nine years in bankruptcy, the CNW was reorganized in 1944.
 It had turned rapidly to diesel power, and established a huge diesel shop in Chicago.
 Its Proviso Freight Yard, located 12 mi west of the city center in suburban Cook County, was constructed between 1926 and 1929 and remained the largest such in the world, with 224 miles of trackage and a capacity of more than 20,000 cars.

-Potatoes from the west were a main crop loading of the C. & N. W., and its potato sheds in Chicago were the nation's largest.
+Potatoes from the west were one of the main crops carried by the CNW, and its potato sheds in Chicago were the nation's largest.
 It also carried western sugar beets and huge amounts of corn and wheat.
-This road, like other lines depending strongly on transportation of crops, was adversely affected by government agricultural credit policies which sealed a lot of products on the farms where they were produced.
+This road, like other lines depending strongly on transportation of crops, was adversely affected by government agricultural credit policies, which sealed a lot of products on the farms where they were produced.
 Although it stood sixteenth in operating revenue in 1938, it was eighth in passenger revenue among American railroads.
 It served Chicago commuters; its 400 streamliners provided intercity transportation, and it provided an eastern link to bring the Union Pacific's passengers from Omaha, Nebraska and points west to Chicago.

-The North Western had owned a majority of the stock of the Chicago, St. Paul, Minneapolis and Omaha Railway (Omaha Road) since 1882.
+The CNW had owned a majority of the stock of the Chicago, St. Paul, Minneapolis and Omaha Railway (Omaha Road) since 1882.
 On January 1, 1957, it leased the company, and merged it into the North Western in 1972.
 The Omaha Road's main line extended from an interchange with the North Western at Elroy, Wisconsin, to the Twin Cities, south to Sioux City, Iowa, and then finally to Omaha, Nebraska.

-The North Western acquired several important short railroads during its later years.
+The CNW acquired several important short railroads during its later years.
 It completed acquisition of the Litchfield and Madison Railway on January 1, 1958.
 The Litchfield and Madison railroad was a 44 mi bridge road from East St. Louis to Litchfield, Illinois.
 On July 30, 1968, the North Western acquired two former interurbans — the 36 mi Des Moines and Central Iowa Railway (DM&CI), and the 110 mi Fort Dodge, Des Moines and Southern Railway (FDDM&S).
 The DM&CI gave access to the Firestone plant in Des Moines, Iowa, and the FDDM&S provided access to gypsum mills in Fort Dodge, Iowa.

-On November 1, 1960, the North Western acquired the rail properties of the 1500 mi Minneapolis and St. Louis Railway.
+On November 1, 1960, the CNW acquired the rail properties of the 1500 mi Minneapolis and St. Louis Railway.
 In spite of its name, it ran only from Minneapolis, Minnesota, to Peoria, Illinois.
 This acquisition provided traffic and modern rolling stock, and eliminated competition.